FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="removeaparticipant"></a>
 # **RemoveAParticipant**
-> void RemoveAParticipant (string accountId, string conferenceId, string callId)
+> void RemoveAParticipant (string conferenceId, string callId)

 Remove a Participant